Wehzie/frok/_posts/2023-07-23-paper-circle.md

 ## How?

 1. You may 1) propose papers 2) vote on papers, [here](https://civs1.civs.us/cgi-bin/vote.pl?id=E_397647d82c1fded8&akey=efe976b45b1704d5).
 Paper selection closes on the 31st of July 2023.
-2. Before the Paper Circle, an attendee may choose to present the paper, if so, this will be recorded here.
+2. Before meeting, an attendee may choose to present the paper, if so, this will be recorded here.
 3. Attendees discuss.
     - Judge the quality and impact of the paper.
     - Ask questions of clarification.